-Diana Rigg, 'Game of Thrones' and 'The Avengers' Actor Has Died At 82
+Diana Rigg, 'Game of Thrones' and 'The Avengers' Actor, Has Died At 82

 "They're my inspiration.
 I absolutely adore it," she said.
 "Obviously, sometimes they aren't when they're scratching themselves or falling asleep, but largely, I think you can't beat a live audience."

 Her on-screen credits were many and varied.
 She played the only woman to get James Bond to the altar in 1969's On Her Majesty's Secret Service.
-She took on the role of Lady Holiday in The Great Muppet Caper, specifically for her daughter Rachael ("If you're an artist, you draw pictures for your children.
+She took on the role of Lady Holiday in The Great Muppet Caper specifically for her daughter Rachael. ("If you're an artist, you draw pictures for your children.
 If you're a writer, you write the odd little story for them.
 If you're an actress, you can read bedtime stories brilliantly.
-As far as she was concerned, it was the best thing that ever happened, to see her mother ... with Miss Piggy," she said in the NPR interview).
+As far as she was concerned, it was the best thing that ever happened, to see her mother ... with Miss Piggy," she said in the NPR interview.)
 And she won an Emmy for her role as Mrs. Danvers on the PBS Masterpiece miniseries Rebecca.

 But as her film and television roles grew, she always returned to theater.

-"Diana Rigg's combination of force of personality, beauty, courage and sheer emotional power, made her a great classical actress," said theater director Jonathan Kent.
-"Her dazzling wit and that inimitable voice made her an unforgettable leading figure in British theatre."
+"Diana Rigg's combination of force of personality, beauty, courage and sheer emotional power, made her a great classical actress," theater director Jonathan Kent said.
+"Her dazzling wit and that inimitable voice made her an unforgettable leading figure in British theater."

-And in the statement Rigg's agent provided to NPR, playwright David Hare wrote this:
+And in a statement Rigg's agent provided to NPR, playwright David Hare wrote this:

 "Diana Rigg had a dazzling change of direction in middle age as a great classical actor.
 When Emma Peel played Euripides' Medea, Albee's Martha and Brecht's Mother Courage she swept all before her."